George Hamilton, Comte d'Hamilton: Birth and origins

-George was probably born in the late 1630s.
-His place of birth is probably Nenagh, County Tipperary, but it was long believed that it was Roscrea, County Tipperary.
+George was probably born in the late 1630s or early 1640s in Ireland.
 He was the second son of George Hamilton and his wife Mary Butler.
 His father was Scottish, the fourth son of James Hamilton, 1st Earl of Abercorn, and would in 1660 be created Baronet of Donalong and Nenagh.
 The Dunnalong (or Donalong) estate, south of Derry, was his father's share of the land granted to his grandfather Abercorn during the Plantation of Ulster.

-George's mother was Irish, the third daughter of Thomas Butler, Viscount Thurles and a sister of the future 1st Duke of Ormond (see Family Tree).
-She was a member of the Butler dynasty, an Old English family that descended from Theobald Walter, who had been appointed Chief Butler of Ireland by King Henry II in 1177.
+George's mother was half Irish and half English, the third daughter of Thomas Butler, Viscount Thurles and his English Catholic wife Elizabeth Poyntz.
+Viscount Thurles (courtesy title) predeceased his father, Walter Butler, 11th Earl of Ormond, and therefore never succeeded to the earldom.
+The Butlers were Old English.
+George's mother also was a sister of James Butler, making her husband a brother-in-law of the lord lieutenant.

-His parents have often been confused with another George Hamilton, married with another Mary Butler.
+George's parents have often been confused with another George Hamilton, married with another Mary Butler.
 These are his father's uncle Sir George Hamilton of Greenlaw and Roscrea and his wife Mary, sixth daughter of Walter Butler, 11th Earl of Ormond.
 This other George Hamilton lived in Roscrea.

-George had five brothers and three sisters, who are listed in his father's article.
+George was one of nine siblings.
+See James, Elizabeth, Anthony, Richard, and John.

 Both his parents were Catholic, but some relatives, on his father's as on his mother's side, were Protestants.
 His grandfather, James Hamilton, 1st Earl of Abercorn, had been a Protestant, but his father and all his paternal uncles were raised as Catholics due to the influence of his paternal grandmother, Marion Boyd, a recusant.
 Some branches of the Hamilton family were Protestant, such as that of his father's second cousin Gustavus (1642–1723).
-His mother's family, the Butlers, were generally Catholic with the notable exception of the future 1st Duke of Ormond, his maternal uncle.
+His mother's family, the Butlers, were generally Catholic with the exception of the future 1st Duke of Ormond, his maternal uncle.
 His eldest brother, James, would turn Protestant when marrying Elizabeth Colepeper in 1661.
 His brother Thomas also conformed to the established religion as he became a captain in the Royal Navy.